srijonchakraborty/Signalr-Rabbitmq-Redis-Angular/README.md

 ## Introduction

 Explore microservices using SignalR, RabbitMQ, Redis, and Angular.
 Gain hands-on experience with real-time communication, asynchronous messaging, and efficient caching.

 ## Technologies Used

 - **SignalR**: Implement real-time communication between microservices.
+Though I have some previous experience with TCP and UDP application in c# but this is my first web socket based application.
 - **RabbitMQ**: Enable asynchronous communication through message queues.
+To enable microservice facility I have used this messaging bus.
 - **Redis**: Optimize data retrieval and performance with in-memory caching.
+TThis is my first redis based application and I am very new to this technology
 - **Angular**: Build interactive and responsive user interfaces.
+However, in this project I just use it to use signalr library and I have a prior knowledge about angular

 ## Features